25 Famous Shoe Brand Logos: Beyond the Swoosh

 17. Red Wing Shoes: The Heritage Wordmark

-Like Dr. Martens, Red Wing relies on a strong, vintage-inspired wordmark.
-The typography feels like it was stamped onto a piece of leather a century ago.
+Like Dr Martens, Red Wing relies on a strong, vintage-inspired wordmark.
+The typography feels as if it were stamped onto a piece of leather a century ago.
 It powerfully communicates the brand’s 115+ year history of American-made quality.

-- Entrepreneur's Takeaway: Your font choice should align with your brand's age and positioning.
-A heritage brand benefits from a font that feels established, not one that looks like it was designed yesterday.
+- Entrepreneur’s Takeaway: Your font choice should align with your brand’s age and positioning.
+A heritage brand benefits from a font that feels established, not one that appears to have been designed recently.

 18. The North Face: The Half Dome